Dog fouling is a serious health risk and must be cleaned up to prevent the spread of infection and distress to residents.

 The campaign posters employing highly effective ‘watching eyes’ which glow in the dark will be placed in problem areas.
 The theory is that dog owners will behave better when they think they are being watched.

-Report a Dog or Litter Bin
+Report a problem with a Dog Bin or Litter Bin